The secret behind the successful innovation of ABN AMRO

 It’s clear that DARE is a very successful initiative.
 So successful even that several companies have already approached Simons to ask if they can also use it.
 Simons would love it if that became possible in the future.
 For now, she is focused on scaling up, but she would love to help other companies that, because they are pressed for time, are unable to innovate, like hospitals: “If I’m allowed to dream out loud for a minute, it would be so cool to make DARE available for other small and large organizations, so that they too are able to really innovate and get a little closer to future-proofing their organization.”
 A lovely dream that completely fits in with the social responsibility that ABN AMRO has and also feels itself.

-Would you like to know more about this social responsibility, why Simons chose ABN AMRO in the first place, the intrapreneur program and who made her list of innovative leaders?
-Listen to our podcast to find out!
+Would you like to know more about this social responsibility, why Simons chose ABN AMRO in the first place, the intrapreneur program, and who made her list of innovative leaders?
+Listen to our Innovative Leaders by INFO podcast to find out!

 The best stories about innovation?